What are Inventory Feeds and Why Use Them?

 3) Inventory feeds increase efficiency

 Inventory feeds prevent redundant questions from your retail partners about in-stock items and backorder dates, as inventory information is directly provided to them.
-This allows both you and your retailers to use your time more efficiently and get orders out quickly.
+This allows you and your retailers to use your time more efficiently and get orders out quickly.

 4) Inventory feeds prevent invoice disputes